15TH-CENTURY WISDOM FOR TODAY’S STARTUPS

 Sounds banal?
 Not when you discover they are from a book written in 1458 by an Italian trade merchant, Benedetto Cotrugli.
 The Book of the Art of Trade distils wisdom startups today would find invaluable.

 The underlying philosophy was that “You needed to be wealthy to give to others.
-Instead of conquering, you could achieve greatness through excellence in trade.”
-Having laid down those foundations for a grand overarching value system for a business, the book was replete with tips that can give a current day best-seller on startups, a run for money.
+Instead of conquering, you could achieve greatness through excellence in the trade.”
+Having laid down those foundations for a grand overarching value system for a business, the book was replete with tips that can give a current-day best-seller on startups, a run for money.

 Shrewdness is good, said Cortugli, deceit isn’t.
 “He should neither hurt others nor allow himself to be got the better of, but manage to intuit where deceit and falsity lurk”, he counsels.
-Also, emphasized is the ability to sell for cash, selling on credit and receiving payment and keeping books in a mercantile manner.
+Also, emphasized is the ability to sell for cash, credit and receive payment and keep books in a mercantile manner.
 The need for new businesses to master sales, maintain books and documents and manage receivables efficiently hasn’t changed in over four centuries

 Sales is important.
 As is diversification and avoiding concentration risk.
 “Be careful not to take on too many or too large transactions: do not try to net every bird that passes, because many have failed for taking on too much, but no one for exposing himself too little”, Cortugli advises.
 And he was astonishingly prescient on treating sticky receivables.
 After one year, cut the amount due in half and write them off entirely after two years, he suggested.
 For him, time lost by a merchant was far more expensive than loss of money